senzhaocode/FuSViz_docs/docs/Appendix.md

 ## Appendix

-Although FuSViz is designed for interpretation and visualization of SVs in sample cohort, it can be utilized for single sample analysis together with read alignments as well.
-Import of read alignment is allowed in **Linear** and **Two-way** modules.
+Although FuSViz is designed for interpretation and visualization of SVs in a sample cohort, it can be utilized for single sample analysis together with read alignments as well.
+Read alignments from DNA-seq and RNA-seq data are able to be imported in **Linear** and **Two-way** modules.

 ### Quality control of SVs via read alignment in Linear module